basarozogut/BatchImageResizer/README.md

 </p>

 If you want to give it a try, download/clone the repository, copy the config.ini.sample as config.ini and fill in the required fields.
+**Dependencies:** PIL for every module, cherrypy for web application, telegram.ext for telegram bot.